pantaanupam/dotfiles/onedrive.md

 ### 3. Select what to sync

-1. Sync everything: To sync everything, simple use following command.
+1. **Sync everything**: To sync everything, simple use following command.

    ```bash
    onedrive --synchronize
    ```

-2. Selective Sync: To sync selective folders or files, create and add files in `~/.config/onedrive/sync_list`.
+2. **Selective Sync**: To sync selective folders or files, create and add files in `~/.config/onedrive/sync_list`.
 This includes list of files/folders that will be sync

    ```
    Backup